Red Hen Publications

 Particularly since the Grangers don’t seem to be particularly pro-active parents, either.
 Hermione appears to have been largely left to raise herself.
 If there had been a sibling in the mix, Hermione would certainly have been drafted into service, and we would hardly have gone through four years without ever hearing a mention.

-A sibling would certainly have made the memory modification and packing the Grangers off to Australia a lot more complex.
-And correspondingly implausible.
+A sibling would also have made the memory modification and packing the Grangers off to Australia a lot more complex.
+And correspondingly even more implausible.

 An older, perhaps several years older, sibling might have passed without notice.
 But even that gets dicy considering the escape to the Antipodes.